appsemble/appsemble/docs/reference/page.md

 ## `name`\*

 The name of the page.
-This field is always required and must be unique, meaning that it is not possible to have two pages with the same name.
+This field is always required and must be unique within the app, meaning that it is not possible to have two pages with the same name.
 The name of the page is displayed at the top of each page as well as in the side navigational menu.

 ## `scope`